bcurnow/rfid-security-svc/README.md

 You can also run using coverage.py by using `coverage run -m pytest --import-mode=importlib`

 Once you're doing running, you can get a coverage report with `coverage report`

+# First time setup

+Before you can run Flask and actually execute the APIs, you'll need to setup the database, run the following commands:
+* `scripts/flask.sh db init` - When prompted, answer `y` to setup the tables.
+* `scripts/flask.sh auth generate-api-key` - When prompted, answer `y` to invalidated the old key (there is no old key, you just created an empty DB).
+It will be helpful to record the value printed by this command as it's not retrievable again but you need it to authorize in the Swagger UI.
+* `scripts/flask.sh config create RFID_DEVICE <device name>` - This is likely /dev/input/rfid but if your setup has a different device name, replace it here.
+This tells the API what device to read from.

+Now you can run the API with `scripts/run.sh`.